-The Asymmetrical Tonic Neck Reflex (ATNR) is one of many infant primitive reflexes - an involuntary movement pattern that we are all born with.
+The ATNR reflex (Asymmetrical Tonic Neck Reflex) is one of many primitive reflexes - an involuntary movement pattern that we are all born with.
 The ATNR is often called the “fencing reflex”, due to the fact that when an infant is lying on their back and their head is turned to one side, the arm on that same side will extend while the opposite arm will flex in towards the body - looks like they’re ready to start fencing!

 The ATNR is elicited by a simple head turn to either the right or the left.
 The kicking that is felt in utero is due to the ATNR!
 Additionally, the ATNR plays a role in the birthing process by assisting with “unscrewing” down the birth canal.
 Because the ATNR is elicited with head movement, it is also connected directly to the vestibular system (the vestibular system is activated by head movement and head position changes), which affects balance and muscle tone.
 Another big role that the ATNR takes part in is hand-eye coordination and developing skills on each side of the body - think of turning your head to reach and grab an item.

-Although there is no one scientific method to ensure full primitive reflex integration, there are some things to take into consideration when discussing the integration of the ATNR.
+Although there is no one scientific method to ensure full primitive reflex integration, there are some things to take into consideration when discussing ATNR reflex integration.

 Let’s talk about sensory integration.
 By providing an infant with different types of sensory stimulation, new neural pathways will be developed in the brain, thus stimulating new movement and cognitive development.
 An article on sensory integration discussed that the engagement in sensorimotor activities promoted adaptive behaviors via neuroplastic changes - simply put, by experiencing different types of sensory activities, our brains can change and thus promote new behaviors!